 The ULPGC celebrates the kick-off meeting of the European STRATUM Project

 On February 26 and 27, the Institutional Headquarters of the University of Las Palmas de Gran Canaria (ULPGC) held the kick-off meeting of the project STRATUM (3D Decision Support Tool for Brain Tumor Surgery), financed by the European Commission through the Program Horizon Europe, with a total of 10.7 million euros.
-It is coordinated by the ULPGC research institutes Institute for Applied Microelectronics (IUMA) and University Institute of Biomedical and Health Research (iUIBS).
+It is coordinated by the ULPGC research institutes The Institute for Applied Microelectronics (IUMA) and University Institute of Biomedical and Health Research (iUIBS).

 The ULPGC professor, Dr. Gustavo Marrero Callicó, project coordinator, and Dr. Himar Fabelo, deputy coordinator of the project, led this meeting, where the bases and objectives of the project were established.
 During the meeting, the main partners of the consortium discussed the roles and responsibilities of each entity involved, as well as the deadlines and objectives of the project.